Sleep & Down Syndrome

 Continuous positive airway pressure (CPAP) or bilevel positive airway pressure (BiPAP) therapy is often used as a secondary treatment after surgery.

-CPAP: A machine that delivers a steady stream of oxygenated air through a flexible tube to a mask sealed around a person’s nose and mouth.
+CPAP: A machine that delivers a steady stream of air through a flexible tube to a mask sealed around a person’s nose and mouth.
 The airstream pushes against any obstructions, maintaining an open airway for breathing.
 CPAP machines are primarily used to treat OSA.

-BiPAP: A machine that delivers a stream of oxygenated air at two pressures: an inhale pressure and an exhale pressure.
+BiPAP: A machine that delivers a stream of air at two pressures: an inhale pressure and an exhale pressure.
 It is used for individuals who cannot tolerate CPAP machines and to treat central sleep apnea.

 CPAP and BiPAP machines are typically life-long treatments.
 Although many individuals with Down syndrome adjust to using the CPAP during sleep, some are unable to tolerate wearing the facial mask and require alternative treatments.